 4. Which is the oldest private school?

-The oldest American private school is Collegiate School in Manhattan founded in 1628.
+The oldest American private school is the Collegiate School in Manhattan, founded in 1628.
 The reason I have asked this question is to point out the fact that private schools preceded public schools in our country's history.
-As various religious organizations, communities, and local leaders saw the need for educating their children, they established schools to serve that purpose.
+As various religious organizations, communities, and local leaders saw the need to educate their children, they established schools to serve that purpose.
 Collegiate School describes its founders' purpose succinctly: "so that first of all in so wild a country, the youth be well taught and brought up."
 The Ursuline School in New Orleans was "convinced that the education of women was essential to the development of a civilized, spiritual and just society, the Ursuline Sisters influenced culture and learning in New Orleans by providing an exceptional education for its women."
 Private schools laid the foundations for education back in colonial times.
 The desire to better society and equip it with a well-educated citizenry is the reason these first schools were founded.

 This video offers an overview of Holderness School.